nerdeer/squidex-to-wordpress/README.md

 # squidex-to-wordpress #

-push ( and pull ) content from squidex into a WordPress instance.
+push ( and pull ) content from Squidex into a WordPress instance.

 # WHY? #